idianal/personal-site/posts/2021/course-review-introduction-to-information-security.md

 {% include omscs-header.njk %}

-### CS 6035: Introduction to Information Security

 #### Overview

-CS 6035 is a true introductory graduate course.
+CS6035 is a true introductory graduate course.
 It assumes an undergraduate-level familiarity with the course material and tackles a breadth of topics across the Information Security field.
-CS 6035 gives students the lay of the land in Information Security and aims to prepare them for more focused study in one or more of its subfields.
+CS6035 gives students the lay of the land in Information Security and aims to prepare them for more focused study in one or more of its subfields.

 Topics covered in the course include software security, operating system security, authentication, database security, malware and malicious code, cryptography and encryption, and web security.